MicrosoftDocs/defender-docs/defender-endpoint/mde-sdp-strategy.md

 ### Customer SDP for daily updates

-Customers can also manage security intelligence updates with their own safe deployment policies through various controls:
+Customers can also manage security intelligence updates with their own safe deployment policies through various measures:

 - Stage updates through [corporate networks](microsoft-defender-antivirus-ring-deployment-group-policy-network-share.md#setting-up-the-pilot-environment) or software management solutions.
 - Apply updates at a lower frequency for critical systems.
 Daily releases can be applied at a lower frequency for certain device groups, including servers critical to running your infrastructure.